 Partner BA, PG DIP, MSc, MA, CMLI

 Mark is a chartered landscape architect, having studied landscape architecture at the University of Greenwich.
 Mark also holds an MSc in Spatial Planning and a Post Graduate Diploma in Urban Design -both from Oxford Brookes University.
 Before establishing Risner Design Mark worked for several large and small architecture, landscape and multi disciplinary practices in various sectors including: residential design, masterplanning, housing estate regeneration, landscape and public realm design, and design and build projects – located both in London and abroad.
 Previous practices included Llewelyn Davies Yeang, Tribal’s Urban Studio, Kauh Architectura and Groundwork London.
 Following his varied education and practical experience, Mark has continued this interest and expertise into his work at Risner Design over a wide range of different design disciplines across the built environment.

 Having won the Irish National Design Competition for Tyrone Crystal, Dan gained entry into the Glasgow School of Art to study architecture, completing his studies in 2007.
 Dan worked for a range of different architecture practices based in London, working mainly on residential and commercial projects.
 Seeking a more ‘hands-on’ approach Dan has since worked with a number of joinery companies and contactors, as well some interesting design and build projects including the Gyreum Eco-lodge in Killadoon, Co.
 Sligo, Ireland.
-To supplement this skill set Dan has since completed his FAS course in joinery and carpentry, and in 2012 completed a four month furniture making course at the Metropolitan University, London.
+To supplement this skill set Dan completed a FAS course in joinery and carpentry, and in 2012 completed a four month furniture making course at the Metropolitan University, London.
 Dan is currently studying an MSc in Sustainable Building Design at the Centre for Alternative Technology.

 Every building project is unique and so our process must be flexible to meet the requirements of the client and the build.
 Many of our projects involve some or all of the following steps.